 CARL FERENBACH (2013)

-Carl was a co-founder of Berkshire Partners LLC, a private equity investment firm based in Boston, MA.
-He was previously a Managing Director.
-Berkshire has managed nine private equity investment funds and the Stockbridge Fund with approximately $16.0 billion of capital.
-He served as Chairman of the Board of English Welsh and Scottish Railway Ltd., US Can Corporation, and Crown Castle International Corporation.
-He also served as a director of other Berkshire portfolio companies.
+Mr. Ferenbach was a co-founder of Berkshire Partners LLC, a private equity investment firm based in Boston, MA.
+He was previously a Managing Director, now serving as a Senior Advisor.
+He retired from Berkshire in 2012 to focus on the work of High Meadows.
+Berkshire manages nine private equity funds with more than $16.0 billion in capital.
+They also manage a marketable securities fund, Stockbridge Investors with over $2.5 billion of capital.
+Mr. Ferenbach served as Chairman of the Board of English Welsh and Scottish Railway Ltd., US Can Corporation, and Crown Castle International Corporation.
+He served as a director of other Berkshire portfolio companies.

 DAVID J. FIELD (1996)